Department of Information (Indonesia): History

-Estabilishment and early history
+Establishment and early history

 The Department of Information was established at the beginning of Indonesian independence with the formation of the government.
 The first Minister of Information was Amir Sjarifuddin.

 The Department of Information had a very broad scope of duties because in the early years of independence, many ministries were not well organized.
 For example, when members of the army wanted to enter areas of the country controlled by the Dutch, a travel certificate had to be issued by Department of Information.

-New order era
+New Order era

+Museum of Information (Museum Penerangan) within Taman Mini Indonesia Indah theme park in East Jakarta, built in 1993 by the Department of Information.
+Note the department's logo sculpture in front of the museum.

 During the New Order era, the Department of Information had a central role, namely controlling information and news, whch was almost entirely in the hands of the government.
 It acted as a public spokesperson for government programs.
 As well as political issues, the institution also had to monitor the television industry.

 Control of information was almost entirely in the hands of the government, particularly the ministry of information.
 In 1984, Regulation No. 1/1984 of the Minister of Information was issued, requiring all press publishing companies to have a legal entity as a Limited Liability Company (PT) as a requirement to obtain a Press Publishing Business License (SIUPP).

+State broadcasters RRI and TVRI was formally placed under Department of Information's Directorate General of Radio, Television, and Film from this era until the department dissolved.